sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/ping.md

 ## Overview

 With **MetricsHub**, you can ping your resources through ICMP (Internet Control Message Protocol) to verify that they can be reached within an acceptable response time.
-To achieve this, you just need to configure in the `config/metricshub.yaml` file:
+To achieve this, you only need to configure in the `config/metricshub.yaml` file:
 * the resources to be monitored
-* the ICMP Ping protocol for each of your resource.
+* the `ping` protocol for each of your resource.

+Once the monitoring is in place, **MetricsHub** will push the following metrics for each resource (host):

+* `metricshub.host.up{protocol="ping"}` (1 for successful ping, 0 for no response)
+* `metricshub.host.up.response_time{protocol="ping"}` (response time in seconds)

+  > Note: In Prometheus, these metrics will be renamed `metricshub_host_up` and `metricshub_host_up_response_time_seconds` respectively, to align with Prometheus naming conventions.

-In the example below, we ping 9 resources that belong to the  `baie9` resource group using the **ICMP protocol**.
-A timeout of 3 seconds is configured and the result (OK, KO status) is displayed in a Grafana Dashboard.
+In the example below, we ping 11 resources using the **ICMP protocol**.
+A timeout of 3 seconds is configured.
+The status (OK, KO) and response times are displayed in a Grafana Dashboard.

 ![MetricsHub - Pinging resources](../images/metricshub-ping-check-feature.png)